Benedetto Croce: Contributions to liberal political theory

 Croce's liberalism differs from the theories advocated by most proponents of liberal political thought, including those in Britain and the United States.
 While Croce theorises that the individual is the basis of society, he rejects social atomism.
 While Croce accepts limited government, he disputes the idea that the government should have fixed legitimate powers.
 Croce did not agree with John Locke about the nature of liberty.
 Croce believed that liberty is not a natural right but an earned right that arises out of the continuing historical struggle for its maintenance.
-Croce defined civilization as the "continual vigilance" against barbarism, and liberty conformed to his ideal for civilization as it allows one to experience the full potential of life.
+Croce defined civilisation as the "continual vigilance" against barbarism, and liberty conformed to his ideal for civilisation as it allows one to experience the full potential of life.
 Croce also rejects egalitarianism as absurd.
-In short, his variety of liberalism is aristocratic, as he views society as being led by the few who can create the goodness of truth, civilization, and beauty, with the great mass of citizens, simply benefiting from them but unable to fully comprehend their creations (Ryn, 2000:xii).
+In short, his variety of liberalism is aristocratic, as he views society as being led by the few who can create the goodness of truth, civilisation, and beauty, with the great mass of citizens, simply benefiting from them but unable to fully comprehend their creations (Ryn, 2000:xii).

 In Etica e politica (1931), Croce defines liberalism as an ethical conception of life that rejects dogmatism and favours diversity, and in the name of liberty and free choice of the individual, is hostile to the authoritarianism of fascism, communism, and the Catholic Church.
 While Croce realizes that democracy can sometimes threaten individual liberty, he sees liberalism and democracy as predicated on the same ideals of moral equality and opposition to authority.
 Furthermore, he acknowledged the positive historical role played by the Socialist parties in Italy in their struggles to improve conditions for the working class, and urged modern socialists to swear off dictatorial solutions.
-In contrast to the socialists, who Croce viewed as part of modernity along with liberals, his condemnation of reactionaries is unremittingly harsh.
+In contrast to the socialists, whom Croce viewed as part of modernity along with liberals, his condemnation of reactionaries is unremittingly harsh.

 Croce draws a distinction between liberalism and capitalism or laissez-faire economic doctrines.
 For Croce, capitalism only emerged to meet certain economic needs of society, and could be changed or even replaced if better solutions to those needs were found, if it failed to promote freedom, or if economic values clashed with higher values.
-Thus liberalism could welcome socialistic proposals so long as they promoted freedom.
+Thus, liberalism could welcome socialist proposals so long as they promoted freedom.
 Croce's ideas on the separation between liberalism as an ethical principle and the contingent laissez-faire economic doctrines which accompanied it in certain contexts would influence Italian social democrats such as Leo Valiani and Giuseppe Saragat as well as the liberal socialist synthesis of Carlo Rosselli.